Mark Hamill

+Hamill has also had a prolific career as a voice actor.
+Aside from Joker, his roles include the Hobgoblin in Spider-Man: The Animated Series (1995–1998), Fire Lord Ozai in Avatar: The Last Airbender (2005–2008), Mr. Salacia and Senator Stampingston in Metalocalypse (2006–2013, 2023), Skips in Regular Show (2010–2017), and Chucky in Child's Play (2019).

 Early life

-Mark Richard Hamill was born on September 25, 1951, in Oakland, California, to Virginia Suzanne (née Johnson) and William Thomas Hamill, a U.S. Navy Captain.
-He is one of seven children, having two brothers, Will and Patrick, and four sisters, Terry, Jan, Jeanie, and Kim.
-His father has Irish, Scottish, and Welsh ancestry and his mother was of half Swedish and half English descent.
+Mark Richard Hamill was born on September 25, 1951, in Oakland, California.
+His father, William Thomas Hamill, was a U.S. Navy Captain.
+He is one of seven children, with two brothers, Will and Patrick, and four sisters, Terry, Jan, Jeanie, and Kim.
+His father has English, Irish, Scottish, and Welsh ancestry and his mother was of half Swedish and half English descent.
 Hamill has described his father as a staunch Roman Catholic, and "Nixon Republican".
+Hamill has stated that he had a troubled relationship with his father who could not understand his childhood obsession with movies and comic books, seeing them as frivolous things that he should outgrow.

 His father's changes of station and attendant family moves led to the Hamill children switching schools often.
-In his elementary years, he went to Walsingham Academy in Williamsburg, Virginia, and Edgar Allan Poe Middle School in Annandale, Virginia.
+During his elementary years, he attended Walsingham Academy in Williamsburg, Virginia, and Edgar Allan Poe Middle School in Annandale, Virginia.
 At age 11, he moved to the 5900 block of Castleton Drive in San Diego, California, where he attended Hale Junior High School.
 During his first year at James Madison High School in San Diego, his family moved back to Virginia, and Hamill attended Annandale High School.
 By his junior year, his father was stationed in Japan, where Hamill attended and was a member of the Drama Club at Nile C. Kinnick High School, from which he graduated in 1969.
 He later enrolled at Los Angeles City College, majoring in drama.

 Career

 Beginnings

 Hamill's early career included a recurring role on the soap opera General Hospital, and a starring role on the short-lived sitcom The Texas Wheelers.
 He portrayed the oldest son, David, in the pilot episode of Eight Is Enough, though the role was later performed by Grant Goodeve.
 He also had guest appearances on The Bill Cosby Show, The Partridge Family, Room 222 and One Day at a Time.
-He appeared in multiple television films such as The City, and Sarah T. – Portrait of a Teenage Alcoholic.
+He appeared in multiple television films such as The City and Sarah T. – Portrait of a Teenage Alcoholic.